In this course, software is needed for statistical analysis and simple resampling/simulation operations. We recommend one of these three options:

 - Regular Excel (not Excel Starter) and Resampling Stats for Excel (must have Windows)

 - StatCrunch (Windows or Mac OS)

-Excel: you will need to have some facility with using formulas in Excel.
+You will need to have some facility with using formulas in Excel.
 If you don’t, please review either this tutorial or this tutorial before the course starts.

 Python: Python is a language long used in computer science that has recently become quite popular in data science.
 You will need to have familiarity with Python prior to taking the Statistics 1, 2 or 3 courses if you choose to use Python as your software package.
 Comprehensive supplemental materials and support are available for Python users.
 We recommend the use of Jupyter notebooks and the Anaconda installation package.

 Software Uses and Descriptions | Available Free Versions